Xi Jinping: Environmental policy

+Xi identifies environmental protection as one of China's five major priorities for national progress.
+Xi has popularized a metaphor of "two mountains" to emphasize the importance of environmental protection.
+The concept is that a mountain made of gold or silver is valuable, but green mountains with clear waters are more valuable.
+The slogan's meaning is that economic development priorities must also provide for economic protection.

-In September 2020, Xi announced that China will "strengthen its 2030 climate target (NDC), peak emissions before 2030 and aim to achieve carbon neutrality before 2060".
-If accomplished, this would lower the expected rise in global temperature by 0.2–0.3 °C – "the biggest single reduction ever estimated by the Climate Action Tracker".
+In September 2020, Xi announced that China will "strengthen its 2030 climate target (NDC), peak emissions before 2030 and aim to achieve carbon neutrality before 2060."
+If accomplished, this would lower the expected rise in global temperature by 0.2–0.3 °C – "the biggest single reduction ever estimated by the Climate Action Tracker."
 Xi mentioned the link between the COVID-19 pandemic and nature destruction as one of the reasons for the decision, saying that "Humankind can no longer afford to ignore the repeated warnings of nature."
 On 27 September, Chinese scientists presented a detailed plan how to achieve the target.
-In September 2021, Xi announced that China will not build "coal-fired power projects abroad, which was said to be potentially "pivotal" in reducing emissions.
+In September 2021, Xi announced that China will not build "coal-fired power projects abroad", which was said to be potentially "pivotal" in reducing emissions.
 The Belt and Road Initiative did not include financing such projects already in the first half of 2021.
 Xi Jinping did not attend COP26 personally.
 However, a Chinese delegation led by climate change envoy Xie Zhenhua did attend.
 During the conference, the United States and China agreed on a framework to reduce GHG emission by co-operating on different measures.